 The PPFP movement began in June 2015 in Chiang Mai, Thailand, where a global, action-oriented meeting, titled “Accelerating Access to Postpartum Family Planning in Sub-Saharan Africa and Asia” (the “PPFP Global Meeting”), was held with family planning, maternal, newborn and child health (MNCH)representatives from select countries and key international stakeholders to accelerate access to postpartum family planning (PPFP).
 The PPFP Global Meeting catalyzed learning into action as countries developed specific action plans and built consensus with local partners and policymakers towards their implementation.

 During the PPFP Global Meeting in June 2015, country delegations composed of Ministry of Health representatives from Family Planning and Maternal, Newborn, and Child Health divisions, donors, implementing partners, professional associations, and academia developed context-specific country action plans to accelerate access to PPFP.
 These delegations returned home to gain consensus from key stakeholders and initiate action plan implementation.
-These action plans are not official national documents but are formative strategies to catalyze progress in PPFP.
+These action plans reflect the six month period from July to December 2015; they are not official national documents but are formative strategies to catalyze progress in PPFP.